-The Industrial Property Law was recently amended to introduce an opposition system.
-As of the end of August 2016, the opposition system will work in parallel with the trademark prosecution system, as follows:
+The IP Law was amended to introduce an opposition system in 2016.
+The opposition system works in parallel with the trademark prosecution system, as follows:

 - The trademark application will be published in the IP Gazette no later than 10 working days after its filing date. - Third parties can file observations against an application within one month (nonextendable) of publication.
-However, observations neither suspend prosecution of the application nor grant legal standing within this prosecution. - IMPI will publish a list of applications for which observations have been received. - Although IMPI is not obliged to assess observations, applicants can reply to these observations within one month of publication.
+However, observations neither suspend prosecution of the application nor grant legal standing within this prosecution. - IMPI will publish a list of applications for which observations have been received.

+Although IMPI is not obliged to assess observations, applicants can reply to these observations within one month of publication.